BITSS-OPA/opa-deworming/code/01_final_opa.md

 [^6]: Based on the upper tier of monthly teacher salaries reported by two Kenyan news sources: @nyanchama2018 and @oduor2017.
 Since compensation for teachers in rural villages where the treatment was administered is below the national average, the report is overestimating the costs for a conservative analysis.
 The average number of students per teacher is 45.

-Hence, the cost of schooling each child for an additional year is now \$556.6 (USD).
+Hence, the cost of schooling each child for an additional year is now \$556.6 (2017 USD PPP).

 <details>